 This annual report details the activities as prescribed in KYTC's MS4 permit.
-Highlights of the program during 2012 are provided below.
+Highlights of the program during 2013 are provided below.
 Several activities have been completed ahead of schedule, as noted in the permit activity fact sheets.

-- Permit Negotiations with KDOW.
-The effort to define KYTC's permit responsibilities as a nontraditional MS4, statewide partner and Department of Transportation was a challenge.
-KYTC cooperated with KDOW during permit negotiations and issued comments reflecting the Cabinet's MS4 program policy. - KYTC New MS4 Permit.
+• KYTC New MS4 Permit.
 KYTC went through a significant effort since the issuance of the MS4 permit to better define the scope and context of the MS4 permit relative to responsible parties throughout the Cabinet.
-This included interaction between the Division of Environmental

-Analysis and District MS4 Coordinators as well as other Divisions to comply with the MS4 permit.
+This included interaction between the Division of Environmental Analysis and District MS4 Coordinators as well as other Divisions to comply with the MS4 permit.
 Two training sessions were conducted for KYTC Central Office and District staff in 2013 in order to facilitate the new permit.
 Over 70 KYTC staff attended the training.

 - Public Education.
 As the only statewide MS4 permit holder in the Commonwealth, KYTC has the capacity to deliver a consistent statewide message based on the outcomes of the statewide stormwater survey it conducts.
 KYTC has encouraged input and involvement from MS4 community stakeholders to shape its media outreach campaign strategy.
 KYTC built on the media outreach campaign established during the previous permit term, publishing television and radio advertisements that educate residents across the Commonwealth on their personal impact to stormwater quality.
 The radio and television public service announcements have reached countless Kentucky residents.
 In addition, the advertisements are supported by the stormwater website, http://stormwater.ky.gov, which encourages individuals to take personal responsibility for their actions and to learn how they can improve stormwater quality.
-A new video was produced in cooperation with the KSA and KDOW.
+A new video was produced in 2012 in cooperation with the KSA and KDOW.
 Six audio ads were renewed. - Kentucky Engineering Exposure Network (KEEN).
 KYTC is dedicated to educating school children about the benefits of an engineering education, including focusing on stormwater and environmental topics.
 KYTC is taking steps to further utilize KEEN to integrate stormwater program messages.

-• Construction Program Training: Kentucky Erosion Prevention and Sediment Control (KEPSC).
+KYTC purchased Stormwater Enviroscapes for each of the twelve Districts.
+A two day workshop was held to develop age appropriate presentations and train staff on giving talks.
+Approximately fifty KYTC staff attended the workshop. - Construction Program Training: Kentucky Erosion Prevention and Sediment Control (KEPSC).

 KYTC continues to support KEPSC, including the KEPSC-RI training course for roadway inspectors, designed specifically for KYTC staff and contractors.

 Over the current and previous permit terms, KEPSC courses have made a significant impact educating inspectors on the importance of construction site stabilization.
-The KEPSC - RI course builds on the basic requirements of the KYR10 construction stormwater permit and focuses on linear projects specific to KYTC needs.
-The course covers project development, KYR10 overview, pre-construction meetings, pre-disturbance inspections, inspector responsibilities, best management practices, and individual permits.

-- Henderson & Paducah Outfall Mapping.
+The KEPSC RI course builds on the basic requirements of the KYR10 construction stormwater permit and focuses on linear projects specific to KYTC needs.
+The course covers project development, KYR10 overview, pre-construction meetings, pre-disturbance inspections, inspector responsibilities, best management practices, and individual permits. - Henderson, Lexington & Paducah Outfall Mapping.
 Through its partnering arrangements, KYTC satisfies IDDE requirements of the permit.
-As non-partner communities, Henderson and Paducah do not complete mapping and screening activities for KYTC's right-of-way.
+As non-partner communities, Henderson, Lexington and Paducah do not complete mapping and screening activities for KYTC's right-of-way.
 KYTC began outfall mapping in these communities and completed mapping activities in advance of permit deadlines. - Construction Program.
 KYTC continued compliance with KYR10 and individual construction permits.
 The construction sites are inspected per the permit requirements.
 Enforcement actions are taken by issuance of five day letters.
 Liquidated damages are imposed if measures are not taken to address deficiencies.
-During 2012, liquidated damages were assessed on one project for the amount of \$5,000.
+During 2013, liquidated damages were assessed on two projects for the amount of \$88,750.